sebvannistel/PolyglotSubs-Kodi/README.md

 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to report issues, suggest features, and submit pull requests.
+Note that our pre-commit configuration excludes bundled third-party modules under `a4kSubtitles/lib/third_party/`, so those files are intentionally not edited or linted.

 ## Icon